All Episodes

 I try whatever's going on to be optimistic about it.

-And people say, Well, how can you stay so optimistic?
+And people say, well, how can you stay so optimistic?

-I'm not because I don't blow up here and get mad does not mean that I am tolerating it, accepting it, or acquiescing to it.
+I'm not, because I don't blow up here and get mad does not mean that I am tolerating it, accepting it, or acquiescing to it.

-Let's remember some things that we've already heard from Trump during the campaign.
+And I should also tell, I'm not surprised that Trump would say that he's, look, let's remember some things that we've already heard from Trump during the campaign.

 We heard him praise Planned Parenthood.

-I mean, it's it's not hard to figure out where Trump falls on a lot of these things.
+I mean, it's not hard to figure out where Trump falls on a lot of these things.

-And Ted Cruz said it when Ted Cruz said New York values, this is what he was talking about.
+When Ted Cruz said New York values, this is what he was talking about.

-Uh he had the presence of mind in the debate last November.
+He had the presence of mind in the debate last November.

-And it was a tandem out admission.
+And it was a tantamount admission.

-Now I think one thing to always keep in mind, this is not a cop-out, although none of uh many of you aren't gonna believe that, but I think I really do believe that uh Trump's a New Yorker.
+Now, I think one thing to always keep in mind, this is not a cop-out, although many of you aren't going to believe that.

 He's grown up a New Yorker.